 by Blake Britton, Vice President of Axxys Technologies, Inc.

-Over the last couple of years Axxys has invested heavily in becoming a trusted partner for providing wireless network solutions.
+Over the last couple of years, Axxys Technologies Inc. has invested heavily in becoming a trusted partner for providing wireless network solutions.
 Wireless access is virtually everywhere.
 Businesses are offering access to the Internet for their guests, as well as for their employees that covers all working areas of the business facility.
-A lot of this is due to the increase of the “bring your own device” (BYOD), internal mobile devices, and the need to work anytime from anywhere.
+A lot of this is due to the increase of the “bring your device” (BYOD), internal mobile devices, and the need to work anytime from anywhere.
 While it seems rather easy to provide wireless connectivity, stable and reliable connectivity is a different story.

 Here are a few considerations to look at to help drive a reliable and secure wireless implementation: